zemanb/Computational-Physics/README.md

 # Computational-Physics
-This is a pepository of sample problems from a computational physics course, showcasing data science techniques and programming languages used to solve them.
+This is a repository of sample problems from a computational physics course, showcasing data science techniques and programming languages used to solve them.

 The PDF files are reports which I detail the results I see from my code and anaylze those results.
 I wrote these reports to complete various assignments for the course.